EstherPlomp/TNW-PhD-Newsletters/README.md

 - [Faking your daily commute](https://werepstem.com/2021/01/15/as-days-blend-together-many-turn-to-fake-commutes-for-a-sense-of-routine/)
 - 'The Professor is in' has webinars available to [improve your productivity](https://theprofessorisin.com/free-productivity-webinars/) and a [blog post on how to gain some motivation](https://theprofessorisin.com/2020/07/27/motivation/).
 - How do [Lord of the Rings GIFs describe the academic experience](https://twitter.com/AndrewBarnas/status/1440361521377280002?s=03)?
+- For some more tips on how to get through your PhD you can read my blog “[PhD in 4 - 5, 6, 7](https://vu.nl/en/about-vu/more-about/phd-in-4-5-6-7)”.
+- In case people are telling you to show more grit or just buckle up or work harder during your PhD, you might want to watch this video “[Grittier Than You](https://www.ted.com/talks/cait_kirby_grittier_than_you)”.

 # Inclusion / Belonging
 - Tatiana Mac’s [White Guyde to the Galaxy](https://tatianamac.com/posts/white-guyde) and [Save the Tears: White Woman's Guide](https://tatianamac.com/posts/save-the-tears/)